 I’ve known customers work themselves up into a frenzy on automated post-call surveys, as they feel they’ve had to repeat themselves – once on the call to an agent, once to a faceless system.
 For these customers, lack of clarity around the aims of survey process results in suspicion.
 Many aren’t sure if a human being looks into post-call survey results at all.
 Other customers suspect that soliciting feedback is simply a way to put a PR-friendly, benevolent mask onto an uncaring corporate monster.
 All this can be prevented: Customers shouldn’t be asked to give feedback via an automated system when they’ve already told a human rep how they feel.

 In this age of omnichannel where customers expect service across phone, chat and social to be joined up – shouldn’t our surveys be the same?

-Love them or hate them, Amazon has changed the face of eCommerce.
+Love them or hate them, Amazon has changed the face of eCommerce, if you still have any doubts check out the recent us trade data.
 I’m quite firmly in the ‘love’ camp.
 Since I moved to Canada I’ve missed eBay, widely used by Brits like me to get items they need shipped right to their door. eBay doesn’t seem to be ‘a thing’ here in Canada, so Amazon has stepped in to fill the gap for me.
 I end up talking to customer support a reasonable amount, from asking about pricing to delivery options to postage queries.